We all want to earn more money at work.

 Just enter your job, location, and a few other details and you will know instantly the pay range for your position in your area.

-Once you have your pay range, it is time to determine how much of a raise you should ask for.
+Once you have your pay range data, it is time to determine how much of a raise you should ask for.

 Step #2.
 Determine Your Salary Increase

-When it comes to figuring out what dollar amount or percent increase you want on your salary, the first step is to see where you fit in the pay range of your job.
+When it comes to figuring out what dollar amount or raise percentage you want on your salary, the first step is to see where you fit in the pay range of your job.

-If you are making less than or close to average, it will be easier to ask for a 5% or higher raise.
+If you are making less than or close to average, it will be easier to ask for a 5% raise or higher.

 But if you are making significantly more than the norm, getting a large increase may be tough.